 Rationale Statement in Support of YCWA's Condition WR5.
-The primary purpose of the minimum pool is to ensure sufficient submergence of the New Colgate Powerhouse intake lower intake gate to ensure cold water releases maintain suitable water temperatures in the Yuba River downstream of Narrows 2 Powerhouse for salmon spawning in the fall.
+The primary purpose of the minimum pool is to ensure sufficient submergence of the New Colgate Powerhouse intake lower intake gate to ensure cold water releases to maintain suitable water temperatures in the Yuba River downstream of Narrows 2 Powerhouse for salmon spawning in the fall.
 The invert elevation of the lower intake gate used for water withdrawals from New Bullards Bar Reservoir through the penstock to the New Colgate Powerhouse is at 1,620 ft.
 The opening in the dam is 23 feet high, which results in a crown elevation of 1,643 ft for the intake.
 With a minimum pool elevation of 1,730 ft, the depth of water to the lower intake gate crown is 87 ft., which provides a measure of isolation from the warmest epilimnion waters in the reservoir.

-The temperatures of water withdrawn from the reservoir typically range from 48 to 52°C. Releases from the New Colgate Powerhouse of water withdrawn from New Bullards Bar Reservoir at these temperatures result in suitable water temperatures in the Yuba River for spawning of salmonids.
+The temperatures of water withdrawn from the reservoir typically range from 9°C to 11°C. Releases from the New Colgate Powerhouse of water withdrawn from New Bullards Bar Reservoir at these temperatures result in suitable water temperatures in the Yuba River for spawning of salmonids.
 A very large percentage of the water stored in New Bullards Bar Reservoir is in the hypolimnion, the deeper cold waters.
-The water storage at elevation 1,730 is 230,000 ac-ft.
-In the late summer/early fall period, water storage at this elevation results in 126,800 ac-ft of water above the intake tunnel crown elevation, and the thermocline extends to below this elevation.

 Modeling of the No Action Alternative shows that, under a repeat of WY 1977 hydrological conditions, New Bullards Bar Reservoir would be drawn down to the minimum pool elevation by mid-October.
-The modeled temperature profile at that time results in a modeled water temperature range across the tunnel opening from about 52°C at the invert to just under 56°C at the gate crown.
-At this elevation range, the water temperature increases about three quarters of a degree for every 5 foot increase in water column elevation.
-Just above the tunnel inlet elevation at the 1,663 ft, 20 ft above the tunnel inlet crown, the water temperature rise is the water column is 1.5°C per 5 ft of elevation increase.
+The modeled temperature profile at that time results in a modeled water temperature range across the tunnel opening from about 11°C at the invert to 13°C at the gate crown.
+At this elevation range, the water temperature increases about 0.4°C for every 5 ft increase in water column elevation.
+Just above the tunnel inlet elevation at the 1,663 ft, 20 ft above the tunnel inlet crown, the water temperature rise is the water column is 0.8°C per 5 ft of elevation increase.
 This change in rate of water temperature rise from the tunnel intake elevation to just above the tunnel intake signifies a transition to the steep part of the thermocline temperature profile.

-This examination of the reservoir temperature profile when the reservoir is drawn down to the minimum pool shows that reduction of storage below the minimum pool at this critical time in the early fall would result in a significant increase in release temperatures with relatively small reductions in storage in the reservoir.
-Figure E2-2 is a graph of the modeled water temperature versus depth in New Bullards Bar Reservoir for several days from September 1, 1977 to January 5, 1978 for the No Action Alternative.
+This examination of the reservoir temperature profile when the reservoir is drawn down to the minimum pool shows that reduction of storage below the minimum pool at this critical time in the early fall could result in a substantial increase in release temperatures with relatively small reductions in storage in the reservoir.
+Figure E2-2 is a graph of the modeled water temperature versus depth in New Bullards Bar Reservoir for several days from September 2, 1977 to January 7, 1978 for the No Action Alternative.